-Our first set-apart feast days of the year are Pesach/Passover & Unleavened Bread, HalleluYAH, but our first commanded set-apart day of the year (after the Shabbat of course), is a day of preparation.
-Oh yes, the 10th day of Abib, is our set-apart day of Feast Preparation!
+Our first set-apart feast days of the year are Pesach/Passover, Unleavened Bread, and First Fruits — HalleluYAH, but our first commanded set-apart day of the year (after the Shabbat of course), is a day of preparation.
+Oh yes, the 10th day of Abib, is still a great day to set apart as a day of Feast Preparation!

-Now, let’s get back to the 10th of Abib and what we see about it in Scripture, first in simple English:
+Now, let’s get back to the 10th of Abib and what we see about it in Scripture, first in simple English, let’s get into it:

 So, before our ancestors ate their Pesach/Passover lamb, they as a nation of people, would be busy, four days before Pesach.
 Israelites everywhere would be busy carefully selecting & keeping watch over a perfect/blameless/spotless lamb for themselves and their households.
 Can you imagine it, neighborhoods full of people trying to get things right?
 It must have been a time full of high energy & anticipation, a time of inspection & hopefulness, a time of urgency & attention to detail.
 But before we go any further, let’s read more of the same passage from above to see the fuller commandments associated with the set apart-day of the 10th of Abib: